genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/03_declare-source.md

 ## Declare Data Source

 To define the data pipeline, start by defining the data source.
-Create new kotlin script `trades-data-pipeline.kts` under `datapipeline-sandbox/server/jvm/datapipeline-trades-script-config/src/main/resources/cfg` (if you chose another project name don't forget to replace `datapipeline-trades` with it) and fill in the following.
+Create a new Kotlin script `trades-data-pipeline.kts` under `datapipeline-sandbox/server/jvm/datapipeline-trades-script-config/src/main/resources/cfg` (if you chose another project name don't forget to replace `datapipeline-trades` with it) and fill in the following.

 In this example the `hostname` needs to be set to the address of the PostgreSQL server.